Nikshay-Jain/Nikshay-Jain/README.md

 Fascinated by technology, I am a tech and engineering enthusiast, aspiring to build products that amaze and applications that revolutionise.

-Feel free to connect if a great idea, exciting opportunity, or simply a friendly mindset accompanies you!
+I would be elated to connect if a great idea, exciting opportunity, or simply a friendly mindset accompanies you!

 <!--
 **Nikshay-Jain/Nikshay-Jain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.